levkad03/Quantum-Test-Task/task 1/README.md

 mountain names inside the texts.

 # Folder structure
+- folder `data` contains annotated dataset of English sentences with mountains
 - `dataset.ipynb` - notebook with dataset generation
 - `train.py` - model training
 - `inference.py` - code for model inference
 - `demo.ipynb` - notebook with model demonstration

+# Model
+In this task I used pretrained [**Bert Base uncased model**](https://huggingface.co/google-bert/bert-base-uncased) and finetuned it with mountain dataset

 # How to run
 - install all dependencies